omkarcloud/flutter-code-generator/README.md

 b sweet [s name !n , i index, d rating] dy origin
 ```
-I know the unknows Character looks unfamiliar but they dont worry I will guide you
+I know the unknows Character looks unfamiliar but they dont worry I will guide you.

+# Explanations
-# Class Options
+## Class Options
 ```make cl Fruit```

 It means I want to make a Class Fruit you can add default options after ClassName (Fruits in our case) as follows: